 Budget stay tips

 Do your research in advance and book a decent lodge.
-It’ll cost you lesser than a hotel and is surely safer.
+It’ll cost you less than a hotel and is surely safer.
 Also, the facilities provided like free wifi, warm bath etc are nice.

 Family trip to velankanna